adafruit/Adafruit_nRF52_Arduino/.github/ISSUE_TEMPLATE/bug_report.md

  - **PC & IDE** : Arduino 1.8.13 on Ubuntu 18.04 / Windows 10/ macOS 10.15
  - **BSP**   : 0.20.0
  - **Board** : Feather nRF52840 Express
  - **Sketch**: Bluefruit52Lib/examples/Peripheral/bleuart.
-If it is a custom sketch, please provide a minimal sketch within codeblock
+If it is your custom sketch, please provide a minimal sketch as attached file

 **To Reproduce**
 Steps to reproduce the behavior: